collective/collective.ploneboard/README.rst

 If you are having issues,
 `please let us know <https://github.com/collective/collective.ploneboard/issues>`_.

-If you require professional support, feel free to drop us a note at info@kitconcept.com.
+If you require professional support, or want to sponsor new features, feel free to drop us a note at info@kitconcept.com.

 License